 Command: masscan -c config

-Here is a sample configuration file which sums up all what we discussed in this lengthy tutorial
+Here is a sample configuration file which sums up all that we discussed in this lengthy tutorial

 Anyway, hope you learned something from this tutorial.
-If you did please share this article as this took lot of my time & energy to create a tutorial of such detail.
-Also share your feedbacks on this.
+If you did please share this article as this took a lot of my time & energy to create a tutorial of such detail.
+Also, share your feedback on this.